Trump announces sweeping new tariffs to promote US manufacturing, risking inflation and trade wars

 “There’s going to be tariffs implemented.
 We just don’t know at this point,” he said Monday.
 “That’s one of the biggest problems we’ve had probably the last — well, since November — is the uncertainty.
 It’s basically slowed all of our quoting processes, business that we hope to secure has been stalled.”

-Leavitt is among three administration officials who face a lawsuit from The Associated Press on First and Fifth Amendment grounds.
-The AP says the three are punishing the news agency for editorial decisions they oppose.
-The White House says the AP is not following an executive order to refer to the Gulf of Mexico as the Gulf of America.

-Associated Press writers Mike Householder in Oldcastle, Ontario, Sylvie Corbet in Paris and Lisa Mascaro contributed to this report.
+Associated Press writers Mike Householder in Oldcastle, Ontario, Sylvie Corbet in Paris and Lisa Mascaro in Washington contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.